-Under certain circumstances, SNC-Lavalin provides bank letters of credit as collateral for the fulfillment of contractual obligations, including guarantees for performance, advance payments, contractual retentions and bid bonds.
+Under certain circumstances, AtkinsRéalis provides bank letters of credit as collateral for the fulfillment of contractual obligations, including guarantees for performance, advance payments, contractual retentions and bid bonds.
 The amount outstanding under certain letters of credit decreases in relation to the percentage of completion of projects.
-As at December 31, 2022, SNC-Lavalin had outstanding letters of credit of \$1,573.7 million (2021: \$1,547.3 million).
+As at December 31, 2023, AtkinsRéalis had outstanding letters of credit of \$1,742.9 million (2022: \$1,573.7 million).

-31. CAPITAL MANAGEMENT
+30. CAPITAL MANAGEMENT

-SNC-Lavalin's main objective when managing its capital is to maintain an adequate balance between: i) having sufficient capital for financing net asset positions, maintaining satisfactory bank lines of credit and capacity to absorb project net retained risks, while at the same time, ii) maximizing return on equity.
+AtkinsRéalis' main objective when managing its capital is to maintain an adequate balance between: i) having sufficient capital for financing net asset positions, maintaining satisfactory bank lines of credit and capacity to absorb project net retained risks, while at the same time, ii) maximizing return on equity.

-The Company defines its capital as its equity attributable to SNC-Lavalin shareholders excluding other components of equity plus its recourse debt.
+The Company defines its capital as its equity attributable to AtkinsRéalis shareholders excluding other components of equity plus its recourse debt.
 The Company excludes other components of equity from its definition of capital because this element of equity results in part from the translation into Canadian dollars of its foreign operations having a different functional currency, and from the accounting treatment of cash flow hedges, including its accumulated share of other comprehensive income of investments accounted for by the equity method.
 These amounts are not representative of the way the Company evaluates the management of its foreign currency risk and interest rate risk.
 Accordingly, the other components of equity are not representative of the Company's financial position.

 The Company does not consider non-recourse and limited recourse debt when monitoring its capital because such debt results from the consolidation of certain PS&PM investments and Capital investments or holding entities held by the Company.
-As such, the lenders of such debt do not have recourse to the general credit of the Company, but rather to the specific assets of the PS&PM investments and Capital investments in Capital investments they finance.
+As such, the lenders of such debt do not have recourse to the general credit of the Company, but rather to the specific assets of the PS&PM investments and Capital investments or investment in Capital investments they finance.
 The Company's investments and underlying assets in its PS&PM investments and Capital investments accounted for by the consolidation or equity methods may be at risk, if such investments or holding entities were to be unable to repay their long-term debt.

-The Company's capital for the years ended December 31, 2022 and 2021 was as follows:
+The Company's capital for the years ended December 31, 2023 and 2022 was as follows:

-D ECEMBER 31 2022 D ECEMBER 31 2021 Equity attributable to SNC-Lavalin shareholders \$ 2,869,514 \$ 2,973,367 Less: Other components of equity (340,155) (333,269) Plus: Recourse debt 1,470,560 1,094,102 Total amount of capital \$ 4,680,229 \$ 4,400,738
+D ECEMBER 31 2023 DECEMBER 3 202 Equity attributable to AtkinsRéalis shareholders \$ 3,163,626 \$ 2,869,514 Less: Other components of equity (293,532) (340,155) Plus: Recourse debt 1,420,519 1,470,560 Total amount of capital \$ 4,877,677 \$ 4,680,229

-The Company has paid quarterly dividends for 33 consecutive years.
+The Company has paid quarterly dividends for 34 consecutive years.
 Dividend policy is determined by the Board of Directors of the Company.